New Patients (410) 514-6553

 Is periodontal disease more common in certain age groups?

-Periodontal disease can impact patients of all age groups, but it is more prevalent among adults, especially as they age.
-The likelihood of developing this condition rises due to the accumulation of plaque and tartar over time.
-The Centers for Disease Control and Prevention (CDC) reports that nearly 70% of adults over the age of 65 experience some degree of periodontal disease.
-Nevertheless, practicing good oral hygiene, embracing a healthy lifestyle, and scheduling regular dental exams can help prevent periodontal disease, regardless of age.
+The Centers for Disease Control and Prevention (CDC) reports that nearly 60% of adults over the age of 65 experience some degree of periodontal disease.
+But good oral hygiene, a healthy lifestyle, and regular dental exams can help prevent periodontal disease at any age.

 When is it too late to treat periodontal disease?

-Has it been a while since you sat in the dental chair?
-Are you concerned about your gum health and want to get a professional opinion?
-Our dental care team is highly trained and committed to upholding our office mission and philosophy of excellence in all things dentistry.
-From routine general dental care to advanced treatment options, experience the difference that our approach to excellence in dentistry can make in the health of your smile.
-Please schedule an appointment online.
-We look forward to seeing you soon.
+Are you concerned about your gum health and want a professional opinion?
+Our dental care team is highly trained and committed to upholding our office’s mission and philosophy of excellence in all things dentistry.